Personal Time Management

 - People (involved)

-DOES YOUR TIME LOG TELL YOU?
+WHAT DOES YOUR TIME LOG TELL YOU?

 - What percentage of your time is spent in each different area of your life?
 How is it divided between work, business, family, recreational, spiritual, health?